Sahil9214/Sahil9214/README.md

 ---

 ### 🚀 About Me
-I'm a passionate Full Stack Web Developer with **1 year of experience**, skilled in crafting dynamic, responsive, and user-friendly applications using **React.js**, **Next.js**, and **TypeScript**.
+Full Stack Web Developer with 1 year of experience specializing in building dynamic, responsive applications.
+Proficient in **React.js**, **Next.js**, and **TypeScript**, with a strong focus on creating efficient and user-friendly solutions.
+Passionate about coding, problem-solving, and continuously enhancing my skills.
 I enjoy exploring new technologies, solving real-world problems, and delivering clean, efficient code.
 When I'm not coding, you’ll find me sketching or planning my next travel adventure!
+Explore my projects below!

 ---